 The Swiss watchmaking brand Bell & Ross is quite prolific when it comes to styles and shapes of their timepieces.
-Besides their signature box-shaped Aviation family that often features the most outrageous design (including, but not limited to, stylized skulls and aviation instrument gauges,) there is also a very expressive Marine line, and a vast collection of Vintage and Heritage models that are inspired by watches that were issued back in 1940s, 1930s and even earlier.
+Besides their signature box-shaped Aviation family that often features the most outrageous design (including, but not limited to, stylized skulls and aviation instrument gauges,) there is also an expressive Marine line, and a vast collection of Vintage and Heritage models that are inspired by timekeepers that were issued back in the 1940s, 1930s and even earlier.

 Bell & Ross, with its decades of experience, has brushed and polished the collection to a point where it just can’t go wrong: although telling one their model from another sometimes requires a great deal of concentration, they all look absolutely wonderful making it especially hard to resist putting a huge dent to your family budget when you have a computer with internet access, a credit card and a serious desire to burn some money in the stove of your vanity.

 Case & Strap

 As some may have already guessed, the WW1-97 Heritage shares its underpinnings (and basic dial layout) with the 2011 Vintage WW1 Reserve de Marche collection.
 It, too, is powered by the same modified ETA 2897 automatic movement, which is now called Caliber BR-CAL.307, but still features the same 42 hours of power reserve and is built on the same 21 jewels.

 Being essentially the well-known ETA 2892 with a power reserve add-on module attached to it, the mechanism is known for its impressive reliability (given you don’t forget to service it at scheduled intervals) and adequate accuracy.
 In fact, some specimen are so good that they can put to shame a lot more expensive chronometers with official COSC certificates and other paperwork behind them.

 Perhaps, the only thing that this family of mechanisms lacks is an extended power reserve: these days, 42 guaranteed hours after being fully wound doesn’t sound particularly impressive.
 Well, for a relatively “affordable” luxury watch that is offered at $4500 MSRP (you can find one online at just above $2000 though,) this is still more or less acceptable.